The Tyranny of Distance: How Distance Shaped Australia's History: History

+In one of the book's early chapters, Blainey challenges the notion that Australia was colonised by the British in the 18th century solely to serve as a place of exile for convicts.
+Blainey's assertion that broader strategic and commercial factors also influenced Britain's decision to establish a penal settlement in New South Wales led to significant debate among Australian historians.

 The expression "the tyranny of distance" from the book's title has become common parlance in Australia.
 Although Blainey is widely credited with coining the term in his 1966 work, the term appeared five years previously in the geographic research of William Bunge.
 Bunge uses the term in quotation marks, indicating that the phrase may have had earlier usage.